Fusion and (non)-rigidity of Virasoro Kac modules in logarithmic minimal models at $(p,q)$-central charge: Introduction

-In this paper, we study $\mathcal{LM}(p,q)$ for $p,q\geq 2$ using the universal Virasoro vertex operator algebra $V_{c_{p,q}}$ \cite{FZ} (see \cite{MY-cp1-vir} for similar work on $\mathcal{LM}(p,1)$).
-Vertex operator algebras, which are essentially the same as chiral algebras in the physics literature, are a powerful algebraic tool for studying two-dimensional CFT.
-In particular, the fusion product of two representations of a chiral algebra in CFT can be defined mathematically using vertex algebraic intertwining operators \cite{FHL, HLZ2, HLZ3}.
-Indeed, after Moore and Seiberg's axiomatic approach in \cite{MS} to fusion in rational CFT led to the notion of modular tensor category \cite{Tu}, Huang proved in \cite{Hu-rigid} that the representations of a rational vertex operator algebra naturally form a (semisimple) modular tensor category.
+In this paper, we study the chiral LCFT $\mathcal{LM}(p,q)$ for $p,q\geq 2$ using the universal Virasoro vertex operator algebra $V_{c_{p,q}}$ \cite{FZ} (see \cite{MY-cp1-vir} for similar work on $\mathcal{LM}(p,1)$).
+Vertex operator algebras, which are essentially the same as chiral algebras in the physics literature, are a powerful algebraic tool for studying two-dimensional chiral CFT.
+In particular, the fusion product of two representations of a chiral algebra in CFT can be defined mathematically using vertex algebraic intertwining operators \cite{FHL, HLZ2, HLZ3}; see also \cite{KaRi} for further references and detailed analysis on relations between physicists' and mathematicians' approaches to fusion.
+In rational CFT, after Moore and Seiberg's work on polynomial equations and the Verlinde formula \cite{MS1, MS2} led to Turaev's definition of modular tensor category \cite{Tu}, Huang proved in \cite{Hu-rigid} that the representations of a rational vertex operator algebra naturally form a (semisimple) modular tensor category.
 More recently in \cite{HLZ1}-\cite{HLZ8}, Huang, Lepowsky, and Zhang showed that logarithmic CFTs can also be studied using non-semisimple braided tensor categories of modules for non-rational vertex operator algebras.

 The vertex operator algebra $V_{c_{p,q}}$ at central charge $c_{p,q}$ for relatively prime $p,q\geq 2$ is non-rational, but it has a rational simple quotient $L_{c_{p,q}}$ \cite{Wa}.
 Thus while the central charge $c_{p,q}$ minimal model in rational CFT corresponds to the modular tensor category of $L_{c_{p,q}}$-modules, it should be possible to study the logarithmic extension $\mathcal{LM}(p,q)$ using some braided tensor category of $V_{c_{p,q}}$-modules.
 In fact, it was recently shown in \cite{CJORY} that the universal Virasoro vertex operator algebra $V_c$ at any central charge $c\in\mathbb{C}$ has a representation category $\mathcal{O}_c$ that admits the braided tensor category structure of \cite{HLZ1}-\cite{HLZ8}.
 Specifically, $\mathcal{O}_c$ is the category of $C_1$-cofinite grading-restricted generalized $V_c$-modules, or equivalently the category of finite-length $\mathfrak{Vir}$-modules at central charge $c$ whose composition factors are simple quotients of reducible Verma modules.
 Writing $c=13-6t-6t^{-1}$ for some $t\in\mathbb{C}^\times$, the braided tensor category $\mathcal{O}_c$ is by now well understood for $t\notin\mathbb{Q}$ \cite{Fr-MZhu, CJORY}, $t\in\mathbb{Z}_{\geq 1}$ \cite{Mil, McR-cpt-orb, CMY-singlet, MY-cp1-vir}, and $t=-1$ \cite{OH, MY-c25-vir}.